Ein Keloheinu: Ladino version

 In many Sephardic congregations, Ein Keiloheinu is often sung in Ladino (also known as Judaeo-Spanish) or alternating Hebrew and Ladino, but it retains its Hebrew name.

 Ladino lyrics

+Yiddish version

+In some Germanic congregations, Ein Keiloheinu is sometimes sung, alternating Yiddish (also known as Judaeo-German) and Hebrew.

+Yiddish lyrics

 In popular culture

-Philadelphia based post-hardcore band mewithoutYou, incorporated words from the Ein Keloheinu hymn into the song "Four Fires," a B-side track from their fifth full-length studio album, Ten Stories.
+Philadelphia based post-hardcore band mewithoutYou incorporated words from the Ein Keloheinu hymn into the song "Four Fires," a B-side track from their fifth full-length studio album, Ten Stories.